 In the tent there were several pairs of felt boots,

 except for one pair of shoes, almost all the outer clothing.
-In the tent we found a ski stick from which the upper end was cut a very clean end and another incision was made.
+In the tent we found a ski pole from which the upper end was cut off along a neat end cut and another cut was made.
 This suggests that apparently someone stayed in the tent much later than others, maybe for a day.
-It looked liked somebody cut a perfectly good stick because he had a lot of time on his hands.
+Because no one will cut a pole, that may still be useful, because there is nothing else to do.

 In one place of the tent she was torn and then fastened with a pin.